vruti2705/VC_Winter_practical_75/README.md

 # VC_Winter_practical_75
-This is for clone directory
+This Practicalis for clone directory
 Author:Vruti